aleksandr-m/struts2-pdfstream/README.md

-# Struts2 PDF stream Plug-in
+# Struts2 PDF Stream Plugin

 The PDF stream plugin allows to transform a view into a PDF stream and return it as a result from Action.